fredmerlo/geofoodtruck/README.md

   **All 3rd-party Datasets, Frameworks and Libraries, are owned by their respective creators**

 ### Implementation
-The goal of my implementation is to represent a baseline `Cloud Product Delivery` Architecture, using Agile Methodologies, Full-Stack development and CI / CD pipelines.
+The goal of my implementation is to present a foundational `Cloud Product Delivery` Architecture, using Agile Methodologies, Full-Stack development and CI / CD pipelines.

-And of course that I applied my expertise to Design, Create and Integrate the  technologies to make it all work.
+And of course showcase my applied my expertise to Design, Create and Integrate the  technologies to make it all work.

 The key techonlogies are:
 | Tech | Purpose |